DhRiTiD/Bookish-Happiness/introduction.md

 # <u>INTRODUCTION</u> -

+My Application
-My App is a mobile application concept that intends to solve the real-world-problems experienced when researching and selling school/university books and textbooks.
-The app offers school students the opportunity to buy and donate their books using a peer-to-peer app.
+It intends to solve the real-world-problems experienced when researching and selling school/university books and textbooks.
+The app offers school students the opportunity donate and/or receive second-hand books using a peer-to-peer app.

 ### THE CONTEXT -